 After the agave is crushed, it is placed in wooden barrels to ferment.
 Hot water is added to the barrel and left for a few days, then it is filled to the top with cold water and left to ferment for a few more days.
 The exact period of time will depend on the weather.
 When it's hot, the fermentation process is quicker.

 After the fermentation, the mash is distilled.
 The first distillation yields low-grade alcohol.
 The fibers are then removed from the still and the alcohol from the first distillation is distilled a second time.

 After the second distillation, the mezcal is blended to obtain a consistent grade of alcohol.
 Then, the mezcal is either bottled right away, for an unaged mezcal called joven or blanco, or it is left to age in oak barrels.

 Mezcal is sold in various formats:

-- Mezcal reposado is aged between 6 months and one year.
-Sometimes a worm, actually a larva from inside the agave plant, is added to the mezcal at the time it is bottled - but only the mezcal reposado has a worm - you won't find a worm in mezcal joven or reposado.
+- Mezcal Reposado is rested between 2 months and one year.
+Sometimes a worm (Chinicuil), actually a larva from inside the agave plant, is added to the mezcal at the time it is bottled.
+Only the mezcal reposado has a worm; you won't find a worm in mezcal Joven or reposado.
 Some people say that the worm adds to the flavor of the mezcal, but others claim it is simply a marketing gimmick.

 - Mezcal añejo is aged for at least a year.
 The longer the mezcal is aged, the smoother the flavor.

-There are also cremas de mezcal which are sweetened and come in a variety of flavors, such as coconut, coffee and passionfruit.
+There are also cremas de mezcal which is sweetened and come in a variety of flavors, such as coconut, coffee, and passionfruit.